unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ## Access Control

 Enforced through the `Service Account` resource object
 - represents a distinct identity in the cluster
 - each one of them is *bound* to a specific `Namespace`
-  - permit to access the API server
+- grants access to the API server
-  - grants permissions following the *RBAC* mechanism
+- grants permissions through the *RBAC* mechanism
 - can be used to configure the authentication within `kubectl`

 ---